neondatabase/website/content/docs/introduction/billing-sample.md

 ### Compute hours and storage:

-* **Compute hours.** This metric refers to the size of CPU required to handle your interactions plus the length of time your compute is active.
+* **Compute hours.** This metric refers to the size of the CPU required to handle your interactions plus the length of time your compute is active (compute hours = compute size * active hours).
 The average daily compute usage is 23.94 hours, totaling 718.35 hours for the sample month.
 This indicates steady but low-intensity database usage.
 * **Storage.** The amount of database storage currently used by your project.
 It includes the total volume of data across all branches plus the shared history.
 The database is now over 25 GiB and growing steadily with new written data as the user base grows.

-### Which Pricing Plan fits best?

-With Neon pricing, two key metrics help you decide which [pricing plan](https://neon.tech/pricing) is right for you: compute hours and storage.

-At roughly 718 compute hours for the month, with a compute size of 0.25 vCPU, this application is well under the 1,200 active hours/month limit for the Launch plan.
-However, with a storage size of 25 GiB, the storage needs for this application are well over the Launch plan limit of 10 GiB.
-That makes the [Scale](/docs/introduction/plans#scale) plan the right choice: 3,000 active hours/month compute and 50 GiB storage.

 ## Consumption breakdown for the month